 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Entity are described in the notes to the financial statements.
-The Entity changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 87 Leases.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the Note 21 - Change In Accounting Principle.
-We noted no transactions entered into by the Entity during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the PIHP are described in the notes to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
+We noted no transactions entered into by the PIHP during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the Entity's financial statements were:
+The most sensitive estimates affecting the PIHP's financial statements were: